facebook/react-native-website/docs/integration-with-android-fragment.md

 ### Step 3.
 Add a FrameLayout for the React Native Fragment

-We will now add the React Native Fragment to an Activity.
-For a new project this will be MainActivity but it can be added to any Activity and more fragments can be added to additional Activities as you integrate more React Native components into your app.
+You will now add your React Native Fragment to an Activity.
+For a new project this Activity will be `MainActivity` but it could be any Activity and more fragments can be added to additional Activities as you integrate more React Native components into your app.

-First add the React Native Fragment to our Activity's layout.
-For example main_activity.xml in the `res/layouts` folder.
+First add the React Native Fragment to your Activity's layout.
+For example `main_activity.xml` in the `res/layouts` folder.

 Add a `<FrameLayout>` with an id, width and height.
-This is the layout we will find by id and render our React Native Fragment into.
+This is the layout you will find and render your React Native Fragment into.

 ```xml
 <FrameLayout